techlgbt/info-site/index.markdown

 2. The following types of content will be removed from the public timeline, and may result in account suspension and revocation of access to the service:
     1. Racism or advocation of racism
     2. Sexism or advocation of sexism
-    3. Discrimination against gender and sexual minorities, or advocation thereof
+    3. Discrimination against gender and sexual minorities, or ajekyll new --skip-bundle .dvocation thereof
     4. Xenophobic and/or violent nationalism
 3. The following types of content are explicitly disallowed and will result in revocation of access to the service:
     1. Sexual depictions of minors (real or artistic depictions; human or non-human)